-Captions: Showing the text on the screen as a speaker talks.
+Captions: Captions show the text on the screen as a speaker talks.

-Dictate Speech-to-Text: A feature where you can voice dictate a speaker note in Google Slides and it will be transcribed into text.
+Dictate Speech-to-Text: Dictate Speech-to-text is a feature where you can voice dictate a speaker note in Google Slides and it will be transcribed into text.

-Embed: A unique code that can be generated that will show your presentation (or video) on a web site, blog, or learning management system.
+Embed: Embed is a unique code that can be generated that will show your presentation (or video) on a web site, blog, or learning management system.

-Laser Pointer: A presentation feature in Google Slides where your pointer can be enabled to act like a moving laser-like pointer on the screen.
+Laser Pointer: A laser pointer is a presentation feature in Google Slides where your pointer can be enabled to act like a moving laser-like pointer on the screen.

-Present: Google slides will show your presentation in full-screen to others, and also to be able to see the speaker notes and mini-slides on your screen while presenting.
+Present: in Google slides, present mode will show your presentation in full-screen to others, and also to be able to see the speaker notes and mini-slides on your screen while presenting.

-Presentation Modes: Different ways to show your presentation that may include speaker notes on a separate monitor, or text captions as you present with a microphone.
+Presentation Modes: Presentation modes are different ways to show your presentation that may include speaker notes on a separate monitor, or text captions as you present with a microphone.

-Presentation shared in full-screen: The action of editing the link to your presentation so others will view it full-screen.
+Presentation shared in full-screen: Presentation shared in full-screen is an action of editing the link to your presentation so others will view it full-screen.

 Published presentation: A Google presentation can be "published to the web" as a presentation that can be shared with others on the internet.

-Slide master: A template editor that allows modification of slides and layouts, including colors, fonts, and designs in Google Slides.
+Slide master: A slide master is a template editor that allows modification of slides and layouts, including colors, fonts, and designs in Google Slides.

-Speaker notes: A Google slide feature that is a text box located below the slide to enter text to remember talking points for a presentation, that can be viewed by the presenter during a presentation.
+Speaker notes: Speaker notes is a Google slide feature that is a text box located below the slide to enter text to remember talking points for a presentation, that can be viewed by the presenter during a presentation.

-Toggle: An action, key or command, that is triggered on or off by the press of a key such as B when presenting in Google Slides to turn the screen all black, or W for white and when pressed again, reverses the action.
+Toggle: Toggling is an action, key or command, that is triggered on or off by the press of a key such as B when presenting in Google Slides to turn the screen all black, or W for white and when pressed again, reverses the action.

 Here are some final steps and tips for your successful presentation.